stopthatastronaut/DevUps/docs/README.md

 ### Welcome to DevUps

 Hello and welcome!
+This is the companion site for the [DevUps Discord Community](https://discord.gg/sjn6NZtAab)

-You'll probably want to start with some info on why we exist
+You'll probably want to start with some info on why we exist, how we work, and what DevUps can do for your career goals

 - There's a [code of conduct over here](code-of-conduct/)
 - Here's some [advice on being a mentor](advice-for-mentors/)